Strom Law Firm Columbia SC

 What to Do If You’ve Been a Victim of Sexual Abuse

 Being a victim of sexual abuse, whether of rape or another form of assault, is a traumatic experience that requires serious intervention.
+It is important to prioritize your well-being—mental, emotional, and physical—after experiencing sexual abuse or rape.
 If you or a loved one have experienced any form of non-consensual sexual act, here are some things that you should do:

 Find Support

-Contact the relevant authorities and support groups to help you get through the situation.
-You may want to report the crime to the police to catch the perpetrator or you might want to seek help from groups that can guide you as you process the experience.
+Contact the relevant authorities and support groups to help you resolve the situation.
+You may want to report the crime to the police to catch the perpetrator, or you might want to seek help from groups that can guide you as you process the experience.

 Consider Medical Options